vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 One example of an ingress controller is Contour which is an open-source controller for Kubernetes Ingress routing.
 Contour is part of a Tanzu package and can be installed on any Tanzu Kubernetes Cluster.
 Deploying Contour is a prerequisite if you want to deploy the Prometheus, Grafana, and Harbor on a workload cluster.

-For more information about Contour, see [Contour](https://projectcontour.io/) site and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-ingress-contour.html)
+For more information about Contour, see the [Contour](https://projectcontour.io/) site and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-ingress-contour.html).

 Another option is to use the NSX Advanced Load Balancer Kubernetes ingress controller, which offers an advanced L7 ingress for containerized applications deployed in the Tanzu Kubernetes workload cluster.